sauravkaushik8/BrainWaves/README.md

 The pronlem statement was broken into two parts.

 1. Supervised Machine Learning problem : To predict whther the stocks in the test set will go up or down based on the observations given in train set.
+For this part, I tried GBM and XGBoost models.

 2. Unsupervised Machine Learning problem : Clustering the 100 masked independent variables into groups so that each cluster contains simmilar variables.
+For this part, I used hierarchial clustering.